Jaya Misra: Books

-Influenced by the works of Anais Nin, Erica Jong, and Virginia Woolf, Misra takes a keen interest in issues pertaining to women's rights.
+Influenced by the works of Anaïs Nin, Erica Jong, and Virginia Woolf, Misra takes a keen interest in issues pertaining to women's rights.
 Misra's debut novel, Kama: The Story of the Kama Sutra, was published by OM Books in May 2018.
 It received positive critical reviews which focused on the extensive world-building, and Misra's unique style of writing.
 Kama: The Story of the Kama Sutra is a fictionalised biography of Vātsyāyana.

 A contemporary novel depicting the life and times of the Indian logician who lived 2000 years ago, and compiled ancient erotic texts with his witty aphorisms to create the Kama Sutra.
 Set in 273 A.D, in a land fraught with war and unrest, Kama is the story of a catastrophic day in a writer-artist's life that sets him off on a journey unto himself, beyond the boundaries of love, family and betrayal.
 This fast-paced story of tragedy and triumph beguiles and captivates as it flits between an agonising past, an erotic present and a cataclysmic future.
 The book marked Jaya Misra's debut as an author.

 In 2019, Misra was invited to speak at TEDxMITID.
 Misra's talk focused around her journey in finding herself and her passion within literature.